-(Last UPDATED 10/17/19) Description and review of dinner at T.H.A.I.
-The House of Authentic Ingredients located on H Street in East Sacramento.
+(Last UPDATED 1/30/23) Description and review of T.H.A.I.
+The House of Authentic Ingredients, located on H Street in East Sacramento.
+NEW: See “Update” and “Happy Hour” below.

 After a recent neighborhood association meeting three of us decided to stop by T.H.A.I.
 The House of Authentic Ingredients for dinner.
 One friend had previously dined there, but it was the first time for the other two of us.